At Wandering Oak Soap, our aim is to provide you with skin-loving, great smelling, high quality soaps that are as unique and as fun as you are!

 I take inspiration from all around me when planning each batch of soap - from my nerdy hobbies (DnD, anyone?), to nature and the world around me, my friends and family, and, of course, Pinterest.
 Ideas are around every corner, if one only bothers to turn on the light.

-Each batch of soap is lovingly handcrafted with high quality ingredients including skin nourishing mango, and cocoa butters, cleansing coconut oil, and conditioning pomace olive oil.
+Each batch of soap is lovingly handcrafted with high quality ingredients including skin nourishing shea butter, cleansing coconut oil, and conditioning pomace olive oil.

 All of my oils and butters are of organic or natural origin when possible, and each batch of soap is personally tested in our home (and by some gracious friends who have volunteered as tribu- I mean, to be guinea pigs) before selling.
 Thus you can rest assured that each bar of soap is gentle and nourishing for your skin, and is tribute approved.
 Ahem.